pietervdvn/MapComplete/Professional.md

 What are the survey possibilities?
 ----

-MapComplete also is an easy to use survey tool.
-It is ideal to collect the necessary data in a few clicks, both on desktop and on mobile.
+MapComplete is an easy to use _survey_ tool.
+It is ideal to collect the necessary in a few clicks, both on desktop and on mobile.
+This data is contributed directly into OpenStreetMap.

 We can setup a custom survey tool, asking precisely the data you need in a future-proof way.